semaphoreci/docs/docs/guided-tour/getting-started.md

 ## Where to go next

-In this tutorial we have covered the very basics of Semaphore.
+In this tutorial, we have covered the very basics of Semaphore.
 Here are some pointers for moving forward as you implement CI/CD pipelines for your projects:

 - Explore the default [Linux][linux-env] and [macOS][macos-env] environments,
-  which come with most common open source build tools, languages and databases.
+  which come with the most common open source build tools, languages, and databases.
 - Study [example projects][example-projects].
 - Install [Semaphore CLI][cli] so you can easily [debug jobs with SSH][debugging].